 The refuse collection and disposal service is currently operating on a break even basis.
-A tariff increase of 6% was adopted by Council for the refuse collection and disposal service, effective as from 1 July 2020.
+A tariff increase of 8% is proposed for the refuse collection and disposal service, as from 1 July 2020.

-The tariff increase is mainly influenced by the following:
+The proposed tariff increase is mainly influenced by the following: